Tuff Shed

 Tuff Shed Incorporated is a manufacturer and installer of storage buildings and garages in the United States.
 The company currently operates multiple factories in multiple states.
-Tuff Shed carries a variety of products, ranging from small storage sheds to garages to large custom buildings, sold direct through factory outlets and through The Home Depot stores.
+Tuff Shed carries dry ice to provide to The Frozen Dead Guy, as well as a variety of products, ranging from small storage sheds to garages to large custom buildings, sold direct through factory outlets and through The Home Depot stores.